Cookies on BBB.org

 Price changes (Getty)

-Inflation is still high in both the United States and Canada.
-With prices remaining high on everything from gas to groceries to housing, how can you buy what you need and stay on budget?
+The cost of goods is still high in both the United States and Canada.
+With prices increasing on everything from eggs to groceries to housing, how can you buy what you need and stay on budget?

-Inflation is impacting every household.
-The same amount of money buys less than it did just months ago, so paychecks don’t go as far.
-When price hikes hit people with limited budgets, covering basic monthly expenses becomes difficult.
-Parents may choose between healthy meals and cheaper, less nutritious options.
-Young people must decide whether to put gas in their tanks or pay tuition.
-However, all income levels are showing signs of financial stress.
-Even high earners are cutting back.
+Rising costs are impacting every household.
+The same amount of money buys less than it did just years and even months ago, so paychecks aren’t going as far.
+All income levels are showing signs of financial stress.
+Everyone is cutting back.

 Tips for dealing with higher prices

 • Know what you’re spending.
-Compare your 2022 bank and credit card statements to your 2023 statements to see how inflation impacts you.
+Compare your 2023 bank and credit card statements to your 2024 statements to see how costs impact you.
 This will also give you an idea of where you can make cuts.
 If your spending in some areas has dramatically increased this year, you can figure out specific strategies for reducing costs.

 • Stick with your current vehicle.
-Both new and used cars are expensive and in limited supply right now.
+Both new and used car prices are up.
 Keeping your current ride is likely more economical if you don’t need a new car.
-If you are leasing a car, the Wall Street Journal recommends buying it.
-That’s because the car’s price was set at the start of your lease – before the high inflation began.
+If you are leasing a car, find out the cost of the buyout.
+That’s because the car’s price was set at the start of your lease – before the any inflation began.

 • Get smarter with your grocery shopping.
-Meat and fish have seen some of the highest price increases.
+Some key grocery items, such as eggs have seen some of the highest price increases.
 Eating vegetarian a few nights a week will help reduce food costs.
 Also, getting serious about meal prep, shopping your pantry, and reducing food waste will help lower grocery bills.

 • See a sale?
 Jump on it.
-Stock up if you see a good price on an item you regularly use, such as soap or paper towels.
+Stock up if you see a good price on items you regularly use, such as soap or paper towels.
 Don’t wait until you run out.

 • Negotiate better prices.
 It’s possible you could get a better rate for things like insurance, cable bills, gym memberships, and credit card interest.
 Start by being nice to the company rep and “ask if there are any programs or discounts you qualify for,” advises CNBC.